b3nj4m/hubot/CONTRIBUTING.md

 # Releasing

-This section is for maintainers of hubot.
+This section is for maintainers of brobbot.
 Here's the current process for releasing:

 * create a `release-vX.X.X` branch to release off of
 * determine what version to release as: